Prospective Students

 Go Bears!

-Greetings Fall 2022 New Freshmen,
+Greetings Fall 2025 New Freshmen,

 Welcome to Cal!
 We are delighted you will be joining the University of California, Berkeley academic community and are interested in the Media Studies major.

 While you may have expressed an interest in Media Studies when you applied to the University, we encourage you to explore all your major options to make the best, informed choice for you.
 We want you to study what sparks your individual academic interests and make the most of your time at Cal.
-There are a number of ways to explore majors on campus.
-A few are listed at the end of this webpage.
+Visit Explore Majors & Minors and Declare or Change Major on Berkeley L&S Advising.

-Read the Media Studies website in its entirety so you will be knowledgeable about the major you are considering.
-Reading About the Major, Requirements – declared fall 2021 or later (with concentrations), and course descriptions in the Berkeley Academic Guide Course Catalog will help you determine if your interests match what our major offers.
-Reading Applying: Overview and Prerequisites will help you plan to complete the major prerequisites if you choose to be an intended Media Studies major.
+We also encourage you to read the Media Studies website in its entirety so you will be knowledgeable about the major you are considering.
+Reading About the Major, Requirements – declared fall 2021 or later (with concentrations) and course descriptions in the Berkeley Academic Guide Course Catalog will help you determine if your interests match what our major offers.
+Reading Applying: Overview and Applying: Prerequisites will help you plan to complete the major prerequisites if you choose to be an intended Media Studies major.
+While we know you are eager to ask questions, we ask that you wait until after you have completed the College of Letters and Science modules in bCourses/Canvas during Golden Bear Advising (GBA).
+Many questions are answered by their modules.
+Note Golden Bear Orientation Dates & Deadlines.

 Enjoy your summer!
 Go Bears!